-Design & Use
+Sanitary Vacuum Breaker Design & Use

-The Unique Vacuum Breaker Valve is made up of stainless steel valve body, seals, actuator, an internal ball that moves up and down inside the valve chamber, and clamp rings and operated similarly to a ball check valve.
+The Alfa Laval Vacuum Breaker is made up of stainless steel valve body, seals, actuator, an internal ball that moves up and down inside the valve chamber, and clamp rings and operated similarly to a ball check valve.
 When pipelines are pressurized during a process or CIP, the internal ball is forced upward against its seat and closes the vent port.
 When pipeline pressure drops, the ball is drawn down, permitting air to enter the vent, thereby preventing vacuum in the system.

-During CIP, a pneumatic actuator is used (pulsed) to force the ball off the upper seat, enabling the seat and the interior of the vacuum breaker valve to be cleaned.
+During CIP, a pneumatic actuator is used (pulsed) to force the ball off the upper seat, enabling the seat and the interior of the sanitary vacuum breaker valve to be cleaned.
 CIP fluid is discharged during the actuator pulse and is drained through the vent port.